ubershmekel/thoughts/Arity Styles.md

 ```

 ## Globals
-Easy to arrange, harder to see and predict what the code will do.
+Easy to guarantee behaviors, harder to see and predict what the code will do, impossible to thread or cooperatively use multiple different instances.
 ```
 global_config.is_test = is_test
 launch_nuke(nuke_id, target_x, target_y)